mirandadam/hsync/Specification.md

 - **Source:** Reads files from the pending backlog in the database (not filesystem scan).
 - **Processing:**
-  - Reads each pending file in blocks (max 5MB).
+  - Reads each pending file in blocks (default 5MB).
   - Calculates the checksum incrementally while reading.
   - Feeds blocks into the queue.
   - On the final block of a file: Sets `IsLastBlock = True` and attaches the calculated `FileHash`.